Lt. governor and attorney general races are close

 Methodology

-Interviewing for the Roanoke College Poll was conducted by the Institute for Policy and Opinion Research (IPOR) at Roanoke College in Salem, Virginia, between Aug.
+The Roanoke College Poll was conducted by the Institute for Policy and Opinion Research (IPOR) at Roanoke College in Salem, Virginia, between Aug.
 11 and Aug.
 15, 2025.
+All data was collected by the Siena Research Institute at Siena University in Loudonville, New York.
 A total of 702 completed interviews came from random telephone calls and texts to 369 Virginians, and 333 responses were drawn from a proprietary online panel of Virginians.
 Interviews were conducted in English.
 Cellphones constituted 66% of the completed phone and text to web interviews.

 Quotas were used to ensure that different regions of the commonwealth were proportionately represented.
 The data were statistically weighted for gender, race, age, education, and political party.
 Weighting was done to match the 2021 Virginia exit poll.
 The design effect was 1.361 for the larger sample of 702, while it was 1.431 for the 602 likely voters.